gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 Rather than using past values of the forecast variable in regression, a moving average model uses past forecast errors in a regression like model.

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Moving%20average%20model.png)

+We refer to this as an *MA(q) model*, a moving average model of order q.
+Of course, we do not observe the values of et, so it is not really a regression in the usual sense.

+Notice that each value of yt can be thought of as a weighted moving average of the past few forecast errors.
+However, moving average models should not be confused with the moving average *smoothing*.
+A moving average mdel is used for forecasting future values, while moving average smoothing is used for estimating the trend-cycle of past values.